-Global Antiquities
+Global Pasts

 About

 Globalization has changed the organization of research and teaching in the Humanities.
 The composition of the faculty and of the student body at our universities has diversified, and this process is accompanied by a transformation of research portfolios and teaching curricula.
-While these developments are well under way, it is only gradually that we have come to realize that the current re-negotiation of concepts and contents requires a new approach towards the cultural foundations of human society.
+While these developments are well under way, it is only gradually that we have come to realize that the current re-negotiation of concepts and contents requires a new approach toward the cultural foundations of human society.

 Global Antiquities is designed as an academic engine that explores the history and social impact of cultural paradigms and practices from a distinctly global perspective.
 We call for a sustained study of some of the most basic cultural foundations of the world.
-While aiming at the production of new academic knowledge, our team also seeks to employ existing understandings of past societies, cultural logics and practices, and make the scholarly dialogue between them relevant to the intellectual and ethical reflections that accompany the forces of globalization.
+While aiming at the production of new academic knowledge, our team also seeks to employ existing understandings of past societies, cultural logics, and practices, and make the scholarly dialogue between them relevant to the intellectual and ethical reflections that accompany the forces of globalization.

 In its first cycle of investigation, under the directorship of Hans Beck and Griet Vankeerberghen, Global Antiquities focused on juxtaposing the cultural foundations of the Mediterranean World and ancient China via three topical clusters that are central to the political culture of ancient Greece, Rome, and China: people, places, and performances.
 This research program has already resulted in three workshops (2014: people; 2017: places; 2020: performances), and a co-edited volume Rulers and Ruled in Ancient Greece, Rome, and China (Cambridge University Press in 2021) based on the ‘people’ cluster.
 Another volume, Place and Performance in Ancient Greece, Rome, and China is in preparation.